whilei/wallpaper-for-cheaters/README.md

 There is a #pre-commit git hook that looks like the following.
-It'll automatically add all the .png/.jpg files in the repo to the README for previewing.

-So all you've got to do to contribute is clone, add a picture, commit twice, and push!

 ```
 #!/bin/sh